-Service Description USB port servicing Communications port servicing Non-scheduled servicing for FINS or Host Link commands received via a USB port or serial port from the CX-Programmer, PTs, or host computers (e.g., requests for program transfers, monitoring, forced-set/reset operations, or online editing) Non-scheduled servicing from the CPU Unit transmitted from a serial port (non-solicited communica- Communications port servicing Servicing to execute network communications or serial communications for the SEND, RECV, CMND or PMCR instructions using communications ports 0 to 7 (internal logical ports) Servicing to execute background execution using communications ports 0 to 7 (internal logical ports) Built-in flash memory access servicing Read/write processing for built-in flash memory Memory Cassette access servicing Read/write processing for a Memory Cassette
+Service Description Ethernet port servicing Non-scheduled servicing for communications (either sending or receiving) via the Ethernet port.
+Serial port servicing Non-scheduled servicing for FINS or Host Link commands received via a serial port from the CX-Programmer, PTs, or host computers (e.g., requests for program transfers, monitoring, forced-set/reset operations, or online editing) Non-scheduled servicing from the CPU Unit transmitted from a serial port (non-solicited communications) Communications port servicing Servicing to execute network communications or serial communications for the SEND, RECV, CMND instructions using communications ports 0 to 7 (internal logical ports) Servicing to execute background execution using communications ports 0 to 7 (internal logical ports) Built-in flash memory access servicing Read/write processing for built-in flash memory Memory Cassette access servicing Read/write processing for a Memory Cassette

-Peripheral USB port, serial port, and communications port servicing is allocated 8% of the previous cycle time by default (the default can be changed) for each service.
+Ethernet port, serial port, and communications port servicing is allocated 8% of the previous cycle time by default (the default can be changed) for each service.
 If servicing is separated over many cycles, delaying completion of the servicing, set the same allocated time (same time for all services) rather than a percentage under execute time settings in the PLC Setup.